udexon/ISYA/README.md

 Briefly, the steps include parsing a list of tokens in the Reverse Polish Notation, pushing non-function tokens on to the stack, and executing a function upon reading a function token.

 3. I have published ISYA in JavaScript ([Stack Machine Shell for Ajax](http://5gl.epizy.com/nsm/fgl.html?i=3)) (Figures 1 and 2) and made PHP ISYA available upon request.
-Prototypes in Python, Java, Kotlin (Figures 3 and 4) are also available.
+Prototypes in Python, Java, Kotlin (Android) (Figures 3 and 4) are also available.

 <p align="center"><img src="https://github.com/udexon/ISYA/blob/master/smash-top.png" alt="ISYA Kotlin"  width="600">
 <br>Figure 1</p>